hzy46/pai/docs/manual/cluster-admin/installation-guide.md

 We support various types of workers: CPU worker, GPU worker, and workers with other computing device (e.g. TPU, NPU).

-In the same time, We also have two schedulers: the Kubernetes scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).
+In the same time, we also support two schedulers: the Kubernetes default scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).

-Hivedscheduler is the default one.
-It supports virtual cluster division, topology-aware resource guarantee and optimized gang scheduling, which are not supported in k8s scheduler.
-For CPU worker and NVIDIA GPU worker, both k8s scheduler and hived scheduler can be used.
-For other types of computing device, currently we only support the usage of k8s scheduler.
+Hivedscheduler is the default one for OpenPAI.
+It supports virtual cluster division, topology-aware resource guarantee and optimized gang scheduling, which are not supported in k8s default scheduler.
+For CPU worker and NVIDIA GPU worker, both k8s default scheduler and hived scheduler can be used.
+For other types of computing device, currently we only support the usage of k8s default scheduler.

 Please check the following requirements for different types of worker machines: